Amsterdam/bmi-aip-graphql-service/README.md

 ### Re-generating the prisma client

-When checking out a branch or pulling code that contains updates to the `schema.prisma` file after a change to the database structure was made, it will be necessary to re-generate the Prisma client by running the following command:
+When checking out a branch or pulling code that contains updates to the `schema.prisma` file (after a change to the database structure was made) it will be necessary to re-generate the Prisma client by running the following command:

 ```shell
 node_modules/.bin/prisma generate